-We review here several psychologically inspired architectures that were not covered by Pew and Mavor (1998).
-These architectures are interesting because (a) they are psychologically plausible, (b) some of them provide examples of how emotions and behavioral moderators can be included, and (c) several illustrate that better interfaces for creating cognitive models are possible.
+We review here several psychologically inspired cognitive architectures that were not covered by Pew and Mavor (1998).
+These architectures are interesting because (1) they are psychologically plausible, (2) some of them provide examples of how emotions and behavioral moderators can be included, and (3) several illustrate that better interfaces for creating cognitive models are possible.